vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 #### Downloading plugin bundle

-To download plugins you will use the `tanzu plugin download-bundle` command and specify the different plugin groups relevant to your environment.
+To download plugins you will use the `tanzu plugin download-bundle` command and specify the different plugin groups or plugins relevant to your environment.

-This command will download the plugin bundle containing the plugin versions specified in the plugin group definition.
-The bundle will also include the plugin group definition itself, so that it can be used for plugin installation by users.
+This command will download the plugin bundle containing specified plugins and the plugin versions specified in the plugin group definition.
+The bundle will also include the plugin group definition itself if specified, so that it can be used for plugin installation by users.

 Note that the latest version of the `vmware-tanzucli/essentials` plugin group and the plugin versions it contains will automatically be included in any plugin